Hedgebzh/holbertonschool-validation/module3_task3/DEPLOY.md

 - What is in the archive and how to unarchive it?

 - It is a compressed file that is the awesome-api binary and is 'dist directory'.

+- Syntax to unzip the zip package

+  - Run unzip awesome-website.zip

+- How to verify the version

+  - Run git tag

 - What are the commands to start and stop the application?

   - Use Hugo server, sintax type hugo server